 Selection, verification and validation of methods (7.2 ISO/IEC 17025:2017)

 The procedures complementing the sensory assessment method should be short, concise and effective.
-The laboratory should document the method in the required amount of detail to ensure its correct application.
+The laboratory should document the method in the required amount of detail to ensure it is applied correctly.

 The procedure for sensory analysis should include: